 Some notable Ixora species under Rubiaceae family include:

 - Ixora brachiata

-Ixora (pronounced ix-OR-a) is a shrubby evergreen with glossy-green, opposite leaves.
+Ixora (pronounced ix-OR-a) is an evergreen flowering shrub with glossy-green, opposite leaves.
 As you might expect from its use as hedge material, it is amenable to being cut back severely or shaped whenever necessary.

-Never allow this evergreen shrub to become root-bound in a pot smaller than the ultimate size you want it in, and pot large plants firmly in coarse, turfy material.
+Never allow the evergreen Ixora shrub to become root-bound in a pot smaller than the ultimate size you want it in, and pot large plants firmly in coarse, turfy material.

-The most commonly seen variety has – scarlet flowers, and other varieties produce clusters of pure white, pink, red and orange.
+The most commonly seen variety has – scarlet flowers, and other varieties produce clusters of pure white, pink, red (dwarf red Ixora) and orange.

 The blooms are extremely showy, having long, slender-tubed corollas with four (sometimes five) wide-spread lobes, and borne in full heads.

 These acid-loving plants prefer acidic soil over alkaline soil.
 Conduct a soil test to make sure the plants get the right kind of soil to thrive onto.